diku-compSys/compSys-e2020-pub/coursedescription.md

  * Mondays at 12:45-14:30
  * Wednesdays at 10:15-12:00

+Week 45, no teaching Wednesday, but Friday 10:15-12:00

 All lectures will be online.
-The exact format and location can vary.
+The exact format can vary.

 ## Exercise Classes
 Exercises will mainly be with physical help, but there will also will be an option for online help.